-When the tournament starts, you are paired randomly against one of the other players.
+When the tournament starts, you are paired randomly against someone from another school.
 If you win your first game, you will play someone that has also won their first game in the next round.
 If you lose your first game, you will play someone that has also lost their first game, so your opponent should be a bit easier.
 The tournament goes on like this.

-You won't play against someone from a different division but you may play someone from the same school - remember this is an individual event.
+You won't play against someone from a different division and you won't play against someone from the same school.

+Team scores are the sum of top 4 players scores.
 Each player will play 9 games of chess.
 You get 1 point for a Win, 1⁄2 point for a Draw and 0 points for a Loss.
 If there are an odd number of players in your division you may get a Bye.
 A bye is a free point for that round.